If any of the galleries below tickle your fancy, why not head in and check them out.

 Interested in new movements in art and culture?
-Head to BeinArt Gallery (1 Sparta Pl, Brunswick) in Brunswick and you should feel right at home.
+Head to BeinArt Gallery (1 Sparta Pl, Brunswick) and you should feel right at home.
 The gallery prides itself on ushering in the New Contemporary art movement into Australia.
-New Contemporary includes genres and mediums like minimalism, pop art, memory, photography and video.
+New Contemporary at Beinart includes paintings, drawings and sculptures.
 It’s entertaining, fun and most importantly, different.
 A great place to take friends to see something unique.

 Image credit: facebook.com/beinartgallery

 This not-for-profit gallery and studio has been supporting contemporary art in Melbourne for over 30 years.
 Known as one of the top contemporary art spaces in Australia, it not only showcases art but educates visitors by giving them an immersive, behind the scenes look at artists in action.
 Gertrude Contemporary operates two sites, presenting major exhibitions at 21-31 High Street, Preston South and solo projects by Gertrude Studio Artists at Gertrude Glasshouse, 44 Glasshouse Road Collingwood.